Ajris/Kubernetes-Istio/README.md

 ## Tutorial
 Before continuing with the exercise, let's sum up what we have already learned about Istio and what it actually does under the hood.
 The concepts of the data and control planes were already introduced above so you should be familiar with them.
 Together they make a service mesh (introduced above as well).
 As such, Istio is an open source solution that can be merged with an existing codebase without the need of changing the code itself.
 The solution acts as a parent component to the whole infrastructure and makes it really easy to enforce security measures, A/B testing, observability, traffic management and so on to your application and everything is working almost out of the box.

-The great advantage is the dynamic configuration handled by the control plane (as _.yaml_ config files) so you'll never have manually change each of the envoy proxies.
+The great advantage is the dynamic configuration handled by the control plane (as _.yaml_ config files) so you'll never have to manually change any of the envoy proxies.
 The Istio's impact on the application can be visualized as shown in the image below.
 ![Istio impact on an app](service-mesh.svg)
+As part of this tutorial you can also slowly go through all of the below described steps in order to quickly set up a custom containarized flask application and Istio routing rules that work right out of the box.
+This way you can see how easy it is to manage traffic inside k8s container.
+1. issue `minikube start` to start a cluster environment
+2. cd to tutorial/ directory
+3. issue ` eval $(minikube -p minikube docker-env)` to make use of a local k8s and docker registers
+4. issue `docker build -f Dockerfile -t tip-app:latest .` to contanarize provided flask application
+5. let's install Istio mesh inside minikube cluster --- issue `istioctl install --      set profile=demo -y` followed by `kubectl label           namespace default istio-injection=enabled` to perform the installation and automatically inject Istio traffic envoys to created pods.
+6. issue `kubectl apply -f flask-deploy.yaml` to create pods with just built docker image
+7. to verify whether pods are running you can issue `kubectl get pods`.
+There should be no errors
+8. in a new terminal window issue `minikube tunnel` in order to be able to access the flask app outside of the cluster, from your host machine
+9. Let's set up an Istio gateway to redirect each request through the minikube tunnel.
+Type in your terminal `kubectl apply -f flask-gateway.yaml`
+10. The Flask applicatioon should be reachable now from your host machine.
+In order to perform a GET request issue below commands.
+The first one will return an IP address, the second one a port.
+Using them one can reach the app.
+`export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')`
+`export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].port}')`
+Now you can issue `curl http://INGRESS_HOST:INGRESS_PORT/hostname` to perform a GET request to the Flask application.
+You can see that each time you perform a request, a different container responds.
+11. Let's try to change that and route all requests only to the containers named flask1.*.
+Issue `kubectl apply -f flask-gateway100.yaml`.
+Try to do some requests now.
+Each response you get should come only from 2 out of 4 containers named flask1.*
+12. Issuing `kubectl apply -f flask-gateway50.yaml` will change the applicaton behaviour to handle traffic 50/50.
+Approximately 50% of request should be routed to conatiners named flask1.* and 50% of traffic to containers named flask2.*.

-The following exercises are:
+The other DIY exercises are as follows:
 1. **Set up your environment** --- you will learn how to install minikube, kiali and Istio tools.
 Then you will launch an examplary application in order to verify that everything works as expected.

 3. **Request Routing** --- you will have a cluster running different versions of your application.
 Based on various criteria specified later on you are going to implement rules that will change the way traffic is routed within you application.
 Some of the users will see version 1 of your app whereas the others will see different versions.